Fresenius Agrees to Pay $250 Million to End GranuFlo Litigation

 Following four years of contentious litigation, attorneys from Nix, Patterson & Roach, along with co-counsel, obtained an agreement from Fresenius Medical Care to settle the GranuFlo multi-district litigation for $250 million.
-NPR attorneys Nelson Roach, Neil Smith, Chris Johnson, and Chad Ihrig played an integral role in litigating the GranuFlo cases, including taking numerous depositions of scientific and medical experts and fact witnesses throughout the United States.
+NP attorneys Neil Smith and Chad Ihrig played an integral role in litigating the GranuFlo cases, including taking numerous depositions of scientific and medical experts and fact witnesses throughout the United States.

 FDA Class I GranuFlo Recall

 On March 29, 2012, the FDA issued a Class I recall of GranuFlo.
 Shortly thereafter, thousands of lawsuits were filed against Fresenius related to its GranuFlo product.
 NPR was retained by more than three thousand potential plaintiffs to investigate the potential connection between GranuFlo and the death of a loved one.

 In November 2011, FMC delivered an urgent internal memo to its 1,800 clinics that administered GranuFlo and NaturaLyte through dialysis treatment.
 The memo warned doctors that 941 patients suffered cardiac arrest in FMC clinics.
 A study conducted by FMC researchers discovered that patients who were treated with GranuFlo were 6 times more likely to suffer a heart attack.
 The memo also discussed the bicarbonate complications and urged that doctors follow correct dosing procedures in order to prevent dosing errors and subsequent complications.